Search

 Eclipses in San Antonio

 Since 1851, only four annular eclipses and two total eclipses have gone through parts of Texas—and it continues to be a rare occurrence.
-After the 2023 annular eclipse, the next one in Texas won’t be until 2056.
-The next total solar eclipse after 2024 will be in 2045.
+The next annular eclipse in Texas won’t happen until 2056.
+After the April 2024 total solar eclipse, the following occurrence won’t take place until 2045.
 Be sure to mark your calendars!

 2024 Total Eclipse • April 8